Tom-Hirschberger/MMM-ProfileControl/README.md

 					['pageOneEveryone', 'pageOneBirthdays'],
 					['pageTwoEveryone', 'pageTwoFamily', 'pageTwoLadies']
 				],

+				notifications: {
+					'pageOneEveryone' : [
+						{
+							notification: 'HEY_THERE',
+							payload: {
+								nobody: 'will react'
 							}
 						},
+						{
+							notification: 'HEY_THERE2',
+						}
+					]
+				}
+			}
+		},

 This results contains two pages.
     The first one contains "pageOneEveryone" and "pageOneBirthdays" The second "pageTwoEveryone", "pageTwoFamily" and "pageTwoLadies"

+Each time the profile "pageOneEvery" is selected the notifications "HEY_THERE" and "HEY_THERE2" will be send.

 **Attention: Do not use profiles twice in the configuration!!!**